duraik25/clinical-code-finder/README.md

 # Clinical Code Finder

-n intelligent agent that finds medical codes across multiple coding systems using LangGraph and OpenAI and Ollama
+An intelligent agent that finds medical codes across multiple coding systems using LangGraph and OpenAI and Ollama

 ## Overview